sonwamoh/exploring_kafka/README.md

 ### Installation Steps

 1. **Java JDK Installation:**

    - Ensure you have Java JDK version 8 or higher installed on your system.
    - You can download it from the official Oracle website or use a package manager if available.

 2. **Download and Extract Kafka:**

    - Head over to the [Kafka downloads page](https://kafka.apache.org/downloads).
    - Download the Kafka binary (`kafka_2.13-3.6.1.tgz`) suitable for Windows.
    - Extract the downloaded file to a directory of your choice on your local machine.

 3. **Configure Zookeeper:**

    - Navigate to the `config` folder inside the extracted Kafka files.
-   - Open the `zookeeper.properties` file in a text editor.
+   - Open the `zookeeper.properties` and `server.properties` file in a text editor.
-   - Locate the `dataDir` property and append `/zookeeper-data` to the path.
+   - Locate the `dataDir` property in both the files and modify the path to your desired directory to get logs.
-   - Save the changes made to the `zookeeper.properties` file.
+   - The logs will help you to view your events in kafka topics.

 4. **Start Zookeeper:**

    - Open a new command prompt or terminal window.
    - Navigate to the Kafka directory where you extracted the files.
    - Execute the following command to start Zookeeper: